8i/UnityPlugin_Documentation_RTD/docs/source/Quickstart.rst

 If you encounter any issues getting VR working in your Unity Project, please consult the Unity Manual `[Link to Unity Docs] <https://docs.unity3d.com/Manual/VROverview.html>`_

+Note: Android-based VR headsets like Google Daydream and Oculus Go are also supported.
+You may want to consult their own document on how to build an app in Unity.

 Building for AR
 ------------------------------------------------------------